redis/redis-doc/docs/reference/patterns/indexes.md

 multiple dimensions, using a representation trick that allows us to perform the query in a very efficient way using Redis lexicographical ranges.

 Let's say we have points in the space, which represent our data samples, where `x` and `y` are our coordinates.
-Max valie of both variables is 400.
+The max value of both variables is 400.

 In the next figure, the blue box represents our query.
 We want all the points where `x` is between 50 and 100, and where `y` is between 100 and 300.